curtpond/stocks-pipeline/README.md

 2. `load_to_snowflake`: Loads raw data into Snowflake
 3. `run_dbt_transformations`: Executes dbt models and tests

+Each task is designed to be idempotent and includes error handling for robustness.

+#### Pipeline Schedule

+The pipeline is configured to run automatically with the following schedule:

+- **Frequency**: Daily at midnight
+- **Monitoring**: Available through Prefect UI at [http://127.0.0.1:4200](http://127.0.0.1:4200)
+- **Logs**: Detailed execution logs for each task
+- **Error Handling**: Automatic retries on failure

 #### Running the Pipeline

 1. Start Prefect server: